xoascf/SuRun/SuRun/ReadMe.txt

   starting elevated Processes.
 SuRun does not need to use a helper process to start the elevated process anymore.
   SuRun does not depend any more on the Secondary Logon Service.
+  The new method of starting elevated processes also has one welcome side effect.
+All Network drives of the logged on user remain connected.
-* SuRun works in Windows Vista side by side with UAC enabled
+* SuRun works in Windows Vista side by side with UAC
 * SuRun can Backup and Restore SuRun settings
 * SuRun can Export and Import a users program list
-* Implemented Explorer tricks so that you can start Explorer after an elevated Explorer runs.
+* SuRun uses tricks so that you can start Explorer after an elevated Explorer runs.
 In Windows Vista SuRun uses Explorers command line switch "/SEPARATE" to start elevated processes.
 * To avoid AutoRun startup delays SuRuns service is now loaded in the "PlugPlay" service group, before the network is started.
-* Blacklist for Programs not to hook
+* SuRun has a Blacklist for Programs not to hook
-* New Settings Option to hide SuRun from all non SuRunners
 * New Settings Option to not detect Programs that require elevation
-* SuRun Settigs have a "Set recommended options for home users" Button.
+* SuRun Settings have a "Set recommended options for home users" Button.
 * Wildcards "*" and "?" are supported for commands in the users program list
 * When adding files to the users program list, SuRun adds automatic quotes.
 * Setup does a test run of added/edited commands